-- List all extracurricular clubs and grades participated.
+- List all extracurricular clubs and grades participated, including sports.

 - Include any leadership roles and whether or not you were elected.

 - Be specific, don’t use initials or acronyms unless it’s a well-known club (like NHS).

-- List any awards or accomplishments, along with grade when it was received.
+- List any awards or accomplishments, along with grade or year when it was received.

 - Community Service